 I find that the Instant Pot really shines with stews, dal, and other slightly soupy things.
 The sealed nature of pressure cooking makes for some seriously robust flavour.
 I freaking LOVE salt and my palette tends to veer over to salty tastes a little further than most.
 I find myself adding much less to concoctions that I’m cooking up in the Instant Pot, which probably isn’t a bad thing!
 With this chana masala, you get perfectly seasoned and evenly sauced chickpeas that are spicy, meaty, and perfect with a bit of flatbread or a scoop of rice.
 It’s exactly the right thing for busy, wintery evenings.

 Chana masala is most popular in northern India, but it is enjoyed across the country.
-Vegetarian dishes like this are popular in India due to religious beliefs pertaining to animal consumption in Hinduism and Jainism.
+Naturally vegetarian dishes like this are popular in India due to religious beliefs pertaining to animal consumption in Hinduism and Jainism.
 It seems that traditionally, chana masala is on the drier side than what I’ve presented here.
-Traditional recipes also tend to include a sour note from amchoor, a dried mango powder.
+Traditional recipes such as this one from Dassana’s Veg Recipes will include a sour note from amchoor, a dried mango powder.
 I do not use that in this recipe.